 The Bank uses your information for the following purposes:

 - The provision of its banking products and services, including the administration of your account(s) or to carry out your payment orders/instructions.
 The Bank will process your information which is necessary for the performance of an agreement to which you are a party or in order to take steps at your request to entering into an agreement;

-b) The prevention and detection of crime including, fraud, tax evasion, terrorist financing and money laundering through our ongoing monitoring, mitigation and risk management, customer due diligence, name screening, transaction screening and customer risk assessments.
+- The prevention and detection of crime including, fraud, tax evasion, terrorist financing and money laundering through our ongoing monitoring, mitigation and risk management, customer due diligence, name screening, transaction screening and customer risk assessments.
 This processing is necessary for compliance with legal obligations to which the Bank is subject and for the purpose of the Bank’s legitimate interest.

-c) Credit risk management – The Bank has a legitimate interest in conducting a risk assessment prior to providing credit and on an ongoing basis thereafter;
+- Credit risk management – The Bank has a legitimate interest in conducting a risk assessment prior to providing credit and on an ongoing basis thereafter;

-d) The protection of the Bank’s legal rights and interests such as debt collection, enforcing or protecting the Bank’s collateral; court action; managing complaints or disputes.
+- The protection of the Bank’s legal rights and interests such as debt collection, enforcing or protecting the Bank’s collateral; court action; managing complaints or disputes.
 The Bank has a legitimate interest to take action against you or other persons, in the case of joint borrowers or persons who give a guarantee or other security for your obligations to the Bank.

-e) Marketing – For the Bank to use your information to provide you with information about its products and services, and also products and services from other relevant third parties.
+- Marketing – For the Bank to use your information to provide you with information about its products and services, and also products and services from other relevant third parties.
 The Bank will always make sure that it obtains your consent before processing your information for marketing purposes.
 Furthermore, you will be granted the option to withdraw your consent for the processing of your information for marketing purposes at any time.

 Disclosure of your personal data

-The Bank will share your information with others where it is lawful to do so including where the Bank or any third party needs it in order to provide you with the product or service;
+- It is lawful to do so including where the Bank or any third party needs it in order to provide you with the product or service.

-has a public or legal obligation to do so for the detection and prevention of fraud, tax evasion and financial crime;
+- Has a public or legal obligation to do so for the detection and prevention of fraud, tax evasion and financial crime.

-in connection with regulatory reporting, litigation or asserting or defending its legal rights and interests;
+- In connection with regulatory reporting, litigation or asserting or defending its legal rights and interests.

-under a legitimate interest to manage risk, including financial crime risk, verify your identity. or
+- Under a legitimate interest to manage risk, including financial crime risk, verify your identity. or

-k) anyone who you provided instructions or power of attorney or operates any of your accounts or service on your behalf.
+- Anyone who you provided instructions or power of attorney or operates any of your accounts or service on your behalf.